lipa-costa1/Intelligent-Planning-Learning-and-Decision-making/README.md

 ### Description
-Simulation of Pacman game trough Reinforcement Learning.
+Simulation of Pacman game through Reinforcement Learning.
 In each task (x \belong 1,2,3,4), in the file task-x.ipynb is described its goal.